-Use the map below to find all places mentioned in the article.
+Use this map to find all places mentioned in the article below.

-Most visitors to Budapest don't ever go to Újlipótváros because it doesn't have an obvious tourist landmark, but this tranquil, middle-class residential neighborhood, however, has many things going for it: a unique housing stock, a couple of excellent restaurants and cafés, and a lively commercial street.
+Most visitors to Budapest don't ever make it to Újlipótváros, because it doesn't have an obvious tourist landmark.
+This tranquil, middle-class residential neighborhood, however, has many things going for it: a unique housing stock, several buzzing restaurants and cafés, and a lively commercial street.
 It's a small area located in the inner parts of District 13, just ten minutes away from the Parliament by foot.